David Souter: Judicial philosophy

 At the time of Souter's appointment, John Sununu assured President Bush and conservatives that Souter would be a "home run" for conservatism.
 In his testimony before the Senate, Souter was thought by conservatives to be a strict constructionist on constitutional matters, but he portrayed himself as an incrementalist who disliked drastic change and attached a high importance to precedent.
 In the state attorney general's office and as a state Supreme Court judge, he had never been tested on matters of federal law.

 After the appointment of Clarence Thomas, Souter moved toward the ideological middle.
 In the 1992 case Lee v.
 Weisman, Souter voted with the liberal wing and against allowing prayer at a high school graduation ceremony.

 In the 1992 case Planned Parenthood v.
-Casey, Souter voted with the moderate wing in a majority decision in which the Court reaffirmed the essential holding in Roe v.
+Casey, Souter voted with the moderate wing in a plurality decision in which the Court reaffirmed the essential holding in Roe v.
 Wade but narrowed its scope.
 Justice Anthony Kennedy had considered overturning Roe and upholding all the restrictions at issue in Casey.
 Souter considered upholding all the restrictions but was uneasy about overturning Roe.
 After consulting with O'Connor, the three (who came to be known as "the troika") developed a joint opinion that upheld all the restrictions in Casey except the mandatory notification of a husband while asserting the essential holding of Roe, that the Constitution protects the right to an abortion.